How To Fix Cumulative Layout Shift (CLS) Issue in WordPress

 CLS Cumulative Layout Shift

-How to check the CLS score lab data and field data
+How to check CLS

-Due to its complexity, many live users may have different CLS, especially with different connections and device configurations.
+Due to its complexity, many users may have different CLS, especially with different connections and device configurations.
 Always check for Core Web Vitals field data, or always strive for results from live users.

 image 1